Greenwich Cup

-The Greenwich Cup was a greyhound racing competition held annually from 1946 until 2003.
+The Greenwich Cup formerly the Greenwich Stakes, was a greyhound racing competition held annually from 1938 until 2003.

-It was inaugurated in 1946 at New Cross Stadium but following the closure of New Cross in 1969 it switched to Charlton Stadium.
+It was inaugurated at New Cross Stadium by the Greyhound Racing Association following their acquisition of the stadium in January 1938.

+Following the closure of New Cross in 1969, it switched to Charlton Stadium.
 It only survived two years at Charlton because it also closed and the race found its final home at Catford Stadium in 1972.
 When the Greyhound Racing Association shut down Catford in 2003 the race was discontinued.